Prof. Dr. Carmen MeinertChair for Central Asian Religions

 Carmen Meinert has studied and conducted research at the Universities of Bonn, Hamburg, Peking University, Sichuan University in Chengdu, Vienna, and at the renowned Institute of Advanced Study in the Humanities, Essen.
 She had already been involved with Ruhr University Bochum before she became professor at CERES as a lecturer in the Department for East Asian Studies, a substitute professor for East Asian religions (twice), and a visiting research fellow at the prestigious Käte Hamburger Kolleg Dynamics in the History of Religions between Asia and Europe.

 2018.
-Buddhist Encounters and Identities Across East Asia, ed. by Carmen Meinert, Ann Heirman and Christoph Anderl, Dynamics in the History of Religion, Vol. 10, Brill, 436 pages.
+Buddhist Encounters and Identities Across East Asia, edited by Carmen Meinert, Ann Heirman and Christoph Anderl, Dynamics in the History of Religion, Vol. 10, Leiden: Brill, 436 pages.

-2015.
-Transfer of Buddhism Across Central Asian Networks (7th to 13th Centuries), edited by Carmen Meinert, Dynamics in the History of Religion, Vol. 8, Brill: Leiden, 333 pages.
+2016.
+Transfer of Buddhism Across Central Asian Networks (7th to 13th Centuries), edited by Carmen Meinert, Dynamics in the History of Religion, Vol. 8, Leiden: Brill, 333 pages.

 Areas of Research